 Leave digital fingerprints on your RSS feeds, like copyright notice or links back to your site at the end of each post/article in your RSS feed.
 You can use the WordPress RSS footer plugin to automatically add digital fingerprints to your RSS feeds.

 Here is how this digital fingerprint might look on your RSS feed:

 The digital fingerprint contains a link back to my post and site, as well as copyright information.

-There are two advantages of this digital finger print.
+There are two advantages of this digital fingerprint.
 One you can easily detect content theft (like by setting Google alerts for @2010-2020 optimizesmart.com).
-Second advantage is that you may get a link back to your site when the content is scraped esp. by a scraping software.
+The second advantage is that you may get a link back to your site when the content is scraped, especially by scraping software.

-3. Use embed anything technology on your web pages that forces scrapers to copy contents with a link back to your site.
-So whenever a scraper try to copy text from your web page (which has more than 10 words), an embed article widget window will pop up that will force him to copy contents with a link back to your site.
+This forces scrapers to copy content with a link back to your site.
+So whenever a scraper tries to copy text from your web page (which has more than 10 words) an embed article widget window will pop up that will force him to copy contents with a link back to your site.

-A scraper can off course remove the links from the copied contents later.
-But now copying contents from your web pages (without link attribution) is a hard work.
-You can see this technology in action on my site SEO Takeaways.
-Try to copy a text on my blog.
-You will see the ‘embed article’ box as in the image above.
-To use this technology all you need to do is create a free account on embedanything.com and then copy past their java script into all of your web pages.
 I also use the free script provided by Tynt.
-So even if the scraper ignored my ’embed article’ box, he will still get a link back to my site on scraped contents.
-So i recommend using both embedanything and Tynt technologies.
+So even if the scraper ignores my ’embed article’ box, he will still get a link back to my site on scraped contents.
+So I recommend using both Embed Anything and Tynt technologies.
 Here is how the copied content from my blog may look on a scraper site: